Ben Webster: Ben Webster Foundation

 After Webster's death, Billy Moore Jr. and the trustee of Webster's estate created the Ben Webster Foundation, a non-profit organization in Denmark.

 During the eight years Webster lived in Denmark, he lacked a manager or agent to take care of his artistic rights.
 In 1972, he joined Billy Moore Jr., arranger for Jimmie Lunceford.
 Moore clarified Webster's recording history to secure his royalties.
 Moore started the Ben Webster Foundation with the trustee of Webster's estate.
 Webster's sole legal heir, Harley Robinson of Los Angeles, gladly assigned his rights to the Foundation.

 The Ben Webster Foundation was confirmed by the Queen of Denmark's Seal in 1976.
 In the Foundation's trust deed, one of the initial paragraphs reads: "to support the dissemination of jazz in Denmark".
 The trust is a beneficial foundation which channels Webster's annual royalties to musicians in both Denmark and the U.S. An annual Ben Webster Prize is awarded to a young outstanding musician.
 The prize is not large, but is considered highly prestigious.
 Over the years, several American musicians have visited Denmark with the help of the Foundation, and concerts, a few recordings, and other jazz-related events have been supported.

 The board of the foundation consists of close friends and fans of Webster.
 Webster's annual royalties are conveyed back to musicians both in Denmark and the U.S. The Ben Webster Prize is awarded annually by vote to one outstanding young musician.

 American musicians have visited Denmark to help the foundation by giving concerts.
 The Board of Trustees monitors Webster's artistic rights and reissues of his music.
 The foundation concentrates on the legality, quality, and validity of these reissues.

-In year 2009, Ernie Wilkins's Almost Big Band opened the Copenhagen Jazz Festival with a concert at the Copenhagen Jazzhouse which included the "All Time Battle of Tenor Saxophones" presented by the Webster Foundation.
+In 2009, Ernie Wilkins's Almost Big Band opened the Copenhagen Jazz Festival with a concert at the Copenhagen Jazzhouse which included the "All Time Battle of Tenor Saxophones" presented by the Webster Foundation.